aritchie/bluetoothle/docs/characteristics.md

 // discover all characteristics without finding services first device.WhenAnyCharacteristicDiscovered().Subscribe(characteristic => {});

-// subscribe to ALL characteristic that notify (DANGER: you should really pick out your characteristics) device.WhenAnyCharacteristicNotificationReceived().Subscribe(characterArgs => {});

 // will continue to read in a loop until ending bytes (argument) is detected device.ReadUntil(new byte[] { 0x0 }).Subscribe(result => { result.Data... });